lilstex/auth-api/README.md

-# hms-api is a Hotel Management System API
+# AUTH_API is an Application Program Interface for Authentication Service